Things to do in Oxford: bookshops, cafés & walks for a slower day

 If you’ve already been to Blackwell’s and Arcadia, and you still feel like browsing, the Oxford Waterstones is better than most.
 Yes, it’s a chain - but it has a strong local feel, and the top-floor café is a great place to read or just watch the city move below.
 The staff picks are solid, and you can easily lose half an hour upstairs before deciding what to take home.

-FAQ: Planning a Quiet, Bookish Trip to Oxford
+Planning a Bookish Trip to Oxford?
+What to Know

 Is Oxford good for solo travel?

-How do I get to Oxford from London?
+How do you get to Oxford from London?

 Is Oxford worth visiting outside of summer?